 Review Monitoring’s word tree feature can highlight hidden product features customers value.
 This helps marketers better position the product with relatable messaging.

-Paper shredder peak occured in early October 2018 when the famous artist Banksy secretly installed a shredder into the frame of one of his best-known works, Girl With Balloon.
+Paper shredder peak occurred in early October 2018 when the famous artist Banksy secretly installed a shredder into the frame of one of his best-known works, Girl With Balloon.

 The piece was the final item in an auction at Sotheby’s in London on Friday night and its sale price equalled the artist’s previous auction record of £1.04m.
 The piece self-desctructed moments after it was sold.